Science-led sustainable farming initiative

 A new farming initiative backed by the CEFC is targeting the regeneration of underperforming farms while lowering their carbon intensity and improving sequestration.

 As agricultural asset managers for institutions there is complete transparency in our financial performance.
 What is ground-breaking here is that we have embedded the same accountability in the delivery of soil carbon, carbon in vegetation, emission reduction, biodiversity and other sustainability measures.Bradley WheatonPortfolio Manager, Gunn Agri

-The CEFC has made a $50 million cornerstone commitment to the Transforming Farming Platform alongside an initial $50 million from the global Kempen SDG Farmland Fund.
+The CEFC made a $50 million cornerstone investment in the Transforming Farming Platform, alongside leading Dutch asset manager Kempen SDG Farmland Fund.

 The CEFC is an active investor in the agriculture sector, across small and large scale agricultural projects, including emerging soil carbon initiatives.
 We recognise that smaller scale, mixed use Australian farms can reap considerable benefits by using data-backed best practice farming techniques to increase profitability and productivity while cutting their carbon footprint.

 The CSIRO predicts that future global food security depends in part on achieving the highest possible yields on existing farmland.
 The Transforming Farming Platform approach integrates regenerative farming methods and improved land management techniques to optimise yield productivity, reduce carbon emissions and sequester carbon.
 Incorporating data from the CSIRO, including its Yieldgap research, the Platform works across cropping systems, weather and soil data and crop variabilities to optimise production.

 Agriculture is a significant and growing contributor to global emissions.
 Approximately two-thirds of food systems emissions come from agriculture, land use and changes in land use.
 With the global population projected to reach 10 billion by 2050, agricultural production will need to increase by at least 50 per cent compared to 2012 output.